 The rack positions noted are generally recommended for the best browning results and most efficient cooking times.
 For many food items, excellent results can be achieved when using one of several different rack positions.
 Refer to baking and roasting sections for recommendations for specific foods.

 Different Racks

-One flat rack and one offset rack were packaged with your oven.
+Two flat racks and two offset racks were packaged with your oven.
 The use of the offset rack is denoted in the list below and the charts as an "o" after the rack number.
-Note W2451 and WW2460 Owners: An additional flat rack was packaged with your oven.
-Note WW2460 Owners: An additional offset rack was packaged with your oven

 Rack Uses